AdityaAgarwal1602/sql_pizza_sales_analysis/README.md

 JOIN pizzas AS p
 ON o.pizza_id=p.pizza_id;

--- What are the top 5 best-selling pizzas?
-SELECT pt.name, COUNT(o.order_details_id) AS count
-FROM order_details AS o
-JOIN pizzas AS p
-ON o.pizza_id=p.pizza_id
-JOIN pizza_types AS pt
-ON pt.pizza_type_id=p.pizza_type_id
-GROUP BY pt.name
-ORDER BY count DESC LIMIT 5;

 -- What is the average order value?
 SELECT ROUND(AVG(o.quantity*p.price),2) AS avg_order_value
 FROM order_details AS o